nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 > [!TIP]
 >
-> For example, you want to change the name of a panel on top of the page from “*Administration*” (on the picture below) to “*Control panel*”.
+> For example, you want to change the name of a panel on top of the page from "*Administration*" (on the picture below) to "*Control panel*".
 >
 > ![Example 1](_static/localization/lang-example-before-change.jpeg)
 >